Menu

 The aim of the founders of the Society was to “(further) the study and application of statistical methods in all branches of knowledge and human activity” and their wonderful legacy lives on until today.
 In 2015 the trading name of the Statistical Society of Australia Inc was changed to "Statistical Society of Australia" with the new acronym "SSA".

-In 2012 SSA marked its 50th birthday with the compilation of a “History of the SSAI” to record SSA’s fascinating history.
+Back in 2012 SSA marked the special occasion with the compilation of a “History of the SSAI” to record SSA’s fascinating history.
 The full publication is available here.

 Powered by Wild Apricot Membership Software